Ezequiel Tovar Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up 134 home runs (1.1 per game), the fourth-fewest in the league.
+- Rays pitchers combine to give up the fourth-fewest home runs in baseball (135 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.